Monday, September 28, 2009

 What is ACORN?

-the group’s website, ACORN is a collection of grass-roots organizations that serve as an advocate for the poor.
+According to the group’s website, ACORN is a collection of grass-roots organizations that serve as an advocate for the poor.
 It began in the 1970s and now has about 1,200 chapters.
 It is “committed to social and economic justice” and has worked to raise the minimum wage, end predatroy lending practices, and develop affordable housing.

 But during the presidential campaign last year, a few ACORN employees working to register voters were charged with filing bogus applications.
 They were caught and fired.
 But when it was revealed that President Obama had connections with ACORN, the incident became highly politicized.
 Republican presidential candidate John McCain attempted to tie ACORN with Mr. Obama.